mangrish/java-neo4j-ogm/README.md

 [Spring Data Neo4J project](http://docs.spring.io/spring-data/neo4j/docs/4.0.0.M1/) (of which I'm also a contributor!)

 I plan on adding spring support in a later release.

+## Differences between Spring Data Neo4J

+- This OGM does not support the concept of "Relationship Entities" natively.
+Relationships in a Neo4J Database provide metadata about the relationship between two nodes.
+Instead, relationships with properties can be modelled with defining ordering or grouping semantics (e.g. order a list of objects by a relationship property called 'weight' etc.).
+- If you only do things "the Spring way" then this project is probably not for you!

 #Roadmap